Commercial Pilot License

 - All previous flight time counts toward the Commercial Pilot course.

-- Time Building may be required to reach the required time: See the Time Building page
+- Time Building may be required to reach the required time.

 The Commercial course consists of 65 hours of flight training and 40 hours of ground school.
 The break-down includes a Night Endorsement and VFR-over-the-Top.